SAP-samples/teched2022-DA261/README.md

 ## Requirements

 To complete this workshop, you need access to an SAP BTP account.
-You can access SAP HANA Cloud from within SAP BTP and you can use a trial, free tier,  or productive version of SAP HANA Cloud.  **This workshop assumes that you already have a SAP BTP account and SAP HANA Cloud database.**  If not, you can register for free at https://www.sap.com/cmp/td/sap-hana-cloud-trial.html.
+You can access SAP HANA Cloud from within SAP BTP and you can use a trial, free tier,  or productive version of SAP HANA Cloud.  **This workshop assumes that you already have a SAP BTP account and a SAP HANA Cloud database.**  If not, you can register for free at https://www.sap.com/cmp/td/sap-hana-cloud-trial.html.
+The exercises make use of a trial account, but a [free tier](https://developers.sap.com/tutorials/btp-free-tier-account.html) account could also be used.
+A benefit of using free tier is that the account can be upgraded to a paid service plan without having to re-create the account.

-In your SAP HANA Cloud account (trial or non-trial), perform the following steps:
+In your SAP HANA Cloud account, perform the following steps:

 1. Open the [welcome page](https://account.hanatrial.ondemand.com/trial/#/home/trial) and go to your trial account.
     ![](images/go-to-trial.png)
 2. Enter the subaccount and then select the dev space
 3. Click SAP HANA Cloud from the left navigation bar
-4. Click the button Create Instance in the top right and select SAP HANA Database to invoke the Create Instance wizard
+4. Click the button Create Instance in the top right and select SAP HANA Database to invoke the Create Instance wizard.
+    > Only one instance of a HANA Cloud database can be created in trial or  tier accounts.
+If you already have a SAP HANA Cloud database instance created, it can be used.

     ![](images/create-hana-instance.png)
 5. Choose SAP HANA Cloud, SAP HANA Database and click the button Next Step
 6. Enter DEMO_HANA_DB for the instance name